Dishal-k/Codsoft-Task-02/README.md

 In this project, I've delved into the intriguing world of artificial intelligence, creating an AI agent capable of playing Tic-Tac-Toe against a human opponent.
 I've implemented algorithms such as Minimax, with or without Alpha-Beta Pruning, to ensure that the AI player is unbeatable.

-This endeavor not only introduces you to game theory but also provides a hands-on exploration of fundamental search algorithms.
-I'm eager to dive deeper into this project and explore even more meaningful and efficient ways to enhance the AI's capabilities.